-Challenge number Detail of challenge 1 Percentage of PP pupils not on track to meet the required standard in writing.
-(YF,2 and 3, 4, 5, 6)
+Challe numbe Detail of challenge 1 Percentage of PP pupils not on track to meet the required standard in writing.
+(Y3,5,6)

 2 Percentage of PP pupils attaining ARE in Maths problem solving is well below national average in all cohorts.
-3 PP pupils find independence more difficult due to having more support at home throughout Covid.
-4 High percentage of PP pupils have difficulty communicating thoughts and feelings which social situations.
-5
+3 Low attainment in reading 4 PP have trouble establishing and maintaining friendships which can affect their ability to be successful in learning